BrunoRammon/olist_project/README.md

     ```

 # Future enhancements
+- Create feature_selection, hyperparameters optimization and binning optmization nodes
+- Put data in S3
+- MLflow artifact store in S3 and backend store in RDS or other
+- Containerize the application
 - Use of docstring in functions nodes to document the code
-- Containerize the application
+- refactorate monitoring codes